TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/DataFormats/T3datastructure/Elements/Index.rst

          Defines the type of object.

-         - "array" means that the object simply contains a collection of other objects defined inside the <el> tag on the same levelIf the value is "array" you can use the boolean "<section>".
+         - "array" means that the object simply contains a collection of other objects defined inside the <el> tag on the same level.
+If the value is "array" you can use the boolean "<section>".
 See below.

          - Default value means that the object does not contain sub objects.
 The